KNIT (AM): KUTR and KCNR

-On August 7, 1989, the station began airing the "LDS Contemporary" format, aimed at Mormon listeners, that had previously aired on 860 KUTR (now KKAT).
+On August 7, 1989, the station began airing the "LDS Contemporary" format, aimed at Mormon listeners, that had previously aired on KUTR (now KKAT).
 On September 14, 1989, the station's call sign was changed to KUTR.

-Citing insufficient support from advertisers, KUTR dropped the LDS music format on January 31, 1992 and began simulcasting the adult contemporary format of KCPX-FM.
+Citing insufficient support from advertisers, KUTR dropped the LDS music format on January 31, 1992, and began simulcasting the adult contemporary format of KCPX-FM.
+On February 18, 1992, the station changed its call sign back to KCPX.
 Along with its FM sister station, KCPX used the slogan "continuous favorites, from yesterday to today."
-On February 18, 1992, the station changed its call sign back to KCPX.

 In April 1992, Citadel Associates (a forerunner of Citadel Broadcasting), owner of KLZX (93.3 FM) and KCNR (860 AM), began programming KCPX and KCPX-FM under a local marketing agreement (LMA).
 Later that year, Citadel moved KCNR's all-news format from AM 860 to AM 1320.
 On August 11, 1992, the station's call sign switched to KCNR to represent CNN Radio, its main supplier of national news.
 In 1993, the station adopted a talk radio format.